Top BIM Software Tools in 2023

 - “Go” – $119 per year – is a rather minor extension of the free version without the limitations on 3D models and cloud storage capacity

-- “Pro” – $299 per year – is a more serious approach to the topic, with a desktop application, design insights, 2D documentation, and an entire warehouse of extensions
+- “Pro” – $349 per year – is a more serious approach, with a desktop application, design insights, 2D documentation, and an entire warehouse of extensions

 My personal opinion about SketchUp:

-SketchUp may be one of the most popular 3D modeling and sketching tools on this particular market – it is known and loved across different industries, offering a versatile modeling feature set in a user-friendly interface.
+SketchUp is one of the most popular 3D modeling and sketching tools on the market, and it is known and loved across different industries, offering a versatile modeling feature set in a user-friendly interface.
 It can also be picked up by practically anyone, with a free version and a relatively cheap subscription when it comes to purchasing the solution for personal use or for a single architect.
-The price does increase quite a lot with the biggest pricing tier, which is targeted primarily at companies and teams of specialists.
-However, SketchUp in itself is relatively bare-bones when it comes to collaboration and other BIM-related capabilities (most of the data sharing is performed via Trimble Connect in the first place), which is why it is more of a 3D modeling solution and less of a BIM software in the first place.
+The price does increase quite a lot at the highest pricing tier, which is targeted primarily at companies and teams of specialists.
+However, SketchUp in itself is relatively bare-bones when it comes to collaboration and other BIM capabilities (most of the data sharing is performed via Trimble Connect in the first place), which is why it is more of a 3D modeling solution and less of a BIM solution.

 Buildertrend